maynealis/42printf/README.md

 |%         |write_char       |

-Difference between i and d

-## Things I learned
+> [!NOTE]
+> In this context there is no difference between `i` and `d` conversion.

+## 🧠 Key Learnings

+- Variadic functions
+- String Parsing Techniques
+- Structure for flags

 ### Argument Promotion
 In C, the va_arg macro is designed to work with the type of argument that is passed to the variadic function, and it uses the promoted types of the arguments as part of its implementation.
 When you use va_arg with a char type, it will not work directly due to how argument promotion works in C.